faisal-dev296/my-words-privacy-policy/README.md

 Please note that the Application utilizes third-party services that have their own Privacy Policy about handling data.
 Below are the links to the Privacy Policy of the third-party service providers used by the Application:

-Google Analytics for Firebase
-Firebase Crashlytics
+Firebase Service for Auth and Firestore Database

 The Service Provider may disclose User Provided and Automatically Collected Information: